-From the testing point of view, the advantage of LLADD's division into subsystems with simple interfaces is obvious.
-We are able to use standard unit-testing techniques to test each of LLADD's subsystems independently, and have documented both external and internal interfaces, making it easy to add new tests and debug old ones.
+Note that the ARIES algorithm is extremely complex, and we have left out most of the details needed to understand how ARIES works, or to implement it correctly.6 Yet, we believe we have covered everything that a programmer needs to know in order to systems independently, and have documented both external and internal interfaces, making it easy to add new tests and debug old ones.
 Furthermore, by adding a 'simulate crash' operation to a few of the key components, we can simulate application level crashes by clearing LLADD's internal state, reinitializing the library and verifying that recovery was successful.
 These tests currently cover approximately 90% of the code.
 We have not yet developed a mechanism that will allow us to accurately model hardware failures, which is an area where futher work is needed.
 However, the basis for this work will be the development of test harnesses that verify operation behavior in exceptional circumstances.